Is Calabria safe? What all new visitors need to know

 Where to stay in Calabria

-Calabria is all about perched villages situated amongst rugged mountains facing white beaches and turquoise waters.
+Calabria is all about perched villages situated among rugged mountains facing white beaches and turquoise waters.

-If you’re wondering for where to stay in Calabria, you have a number of options.
-The area we recommend visiting is the Coast of the Gods, the 55 kilometers stretch of coastline connecting Pizzo Calabro to Nicotera.
+If you’re wondering where to stay in Calabria, you have several options.
+The area I recommend visiting is the Coast of the Gods, the 55-kilometre stretch of coastline connecting Pizzo Calabro to Nicotera.

-Check out the Townhouse Tropea for a relaxing stay in the beautiful historical city center and only 4-minute walk from the beach!
+See the Townhouse Tropea for a relaxing stay in the beautiful historical city centre and only a 4-minute walk from the beach!
 From Tropea you can easily reach other villages on the coast by car or by train.

-Calabria is a safe region to visit in Italy, but let’s look at some useful travel Calabrian safety tips to put in practice when spending your holidays here.
+Calabria is a safe region to visit in Italy, but let’s look at some useful Calabrian travel safety tips to put into practice when spending your holidays here.

-As we said, safety is not an issue for tourists visiting this region, and we can guarantee you that here you’ll never feel unsafe.
+As I said, safety is not an issue for tourists visiting this region, and I can guarantee you that here you’ll never feel unsafe.

 - Don’t wear flashy and expensive items if you want to avoid attracting petty criminals’ attention.

-- Always take a look at your personal belongings if going for a swim in the sea, and nobody can check for you.
+- Always check your personal belongings if going for a swim in the sea, and nobody can check for you.

 - Try to limit the amount of expensive items you carry with you, especially if you’ll be leaving your belongings on the beach.

-- Walking around (even if just by yourself) is not a problem during the daytime, but be more alert during the night time.
-Most tourists areas are safe at any time of the day!
+- Walking around (even if just by yourself) is not a problem during the daytime, but be more alert during the nighttime.
+Most tourist areas are safe at any time of the day.

-- Don’t leave valuables in the car, to avoid the risk of get them stolen.
+- Don’t leave valuables in the car to avoid the risk of getting them stolen.
 Remember that when renting a car in the southern regions in Italy, it is highly recommended to get premium car insurance.

-- Check out this Italian Phrasebook to be able to learn some Italian phrases so you can ask for directions, or, in the case you need help from locals.
+- Check out this Italian phrasebook to be able to learn some Italian phrases so you can ask for directions or, in case you need help from locals.

-- The road SS 106 is considered the most dangerous road in Europe for the high number of car accidents.
+- The road SS 106 is considered the most dangerous road in Europe due to the high number of car accidents.
 This road runs along the Ionian coast from Reggio Calabria to Taranto.

 - When walking in crowded streets or visiting busy attractions, be careful and keep your belongings close.

-Your main concerns when traveling to Calabria are the same universal safety laws as when you are traveling everywhere else in the world.
+Your main concerns when travelling to Calabria are the same universal safety laws as when you are travelling everywhere else in the world.

-Here, sometimes the rules of the road are not respected, and there are many careless drivers to take into account and be alert of.
+Here, sometimes the rules of the road are not respected, and there are many careless drivers to be aware and alert of.

 Calabria has a Mediterranean and subtropical climate, which means long, warm and dry summers and short and mild winters.
 The southern region is also known to be one of the sunniest regions in Europe.

-The highest temperature over summer is 30 C° and the lowest in winter is 15 C°.
-If you’re traveling to enjoy some sun and beach time, the best time of the year to travel to Calabria is summer.
+The highest temperature over summer is 30°C, and the lowest in winter is 15°C. If you’re travelling to enjoy some sun and beach time, the best time of the year to travel to Calabria is summer.
 Between June and August, all tourist activities and services are open and running.

 It’s good to know, though, that these months are the most popular for both international and Italian tourists.
 This means that accommodation rates and flight prices are higher than in any other month of the year.

-For this reason, we advise to travel to Calabria before the end of July or in the shoulder seasons: in this case, May and September are great options too!
-Temperatures are already high (20-25 C°) and you can find better hotel deals and cheaper flights.
+For this reason, I advise visiting Calabria before the end of July or in the shoulder seasons: in this case, May and September are great options.
+Temperatures are already high (20-25°C), and you can find better hotel deals and cheaper flights.

-Even if Calabria is a safe place to be, just use your common sense when visiting big cities and avoid those run-down neighborhoods or that might look poorer, always keep with your valuable belongings and be cautious when driving around its busiest streets.
+Even if Calabria is a safe place to be, just use your common sense when visiting big cities and avoid those run-down neighbourhoods that might look poorer.
+Always keep your valuable belongings with you and be cautious when driving around its busiest streets.

 Do you feel more comfortable now you’ve read this post?
-Check out our Calabria Itinerary to get extra inspiration for your up and coming trip.
+Have a look at my Calabria itinerary to get extra inspiration for your up-and-coming trip.